AliBoraik/simple-calculator/README.md

 # simple-calculator
-A simple android calculator .
+A simple android calculator with kotlin.